DFriend01/os161_devcontainer/README.md

 The devcontainer uses Ubuntu 22.04 as the base image.
 From there, additional dependencies are installed as part of the docker image.
-Docker virtualizes the operating system, meaning that when inside the devcontainer, it is almost like having the Ubuntu 18.04 OS installed on your machine (with some limitations).
+Docker virtualizes the operating system, meaning that when inside the devcontainer, it is almost like having the Ubuntu 22.04 distro installed on your machine (with some limitations).

 ### Persistent Storage

 Docker containers by themselves are incapable of having persisting storage.
 Once a container is stopped, the data inside is wiped.
-The devcontainer handles this issue by utilizing docker volumes, which allows persistent storage between multiple uses of the devcontainer.
-As is, there are two docker volumes that the devcontainer uses:
+The devcontainer handles this issue by utilizing a bind mount.

-1. The first is a [bind mount](https://docs.docker.com/storage/bind-mounts/) on the `os161_devcontainer` directory, which synchronizes everything inside this directory between the devcontainer and the user's host machine.
+The [bind mount](https://docs.docker.com/storage/bind-mounts/) is mapped to the `os161_devcontainer` directory, which synchronizes everything inside this directory between the devcontainer and the user's host machine.
 Changes made in the devcontainer are observed in the local host, and vice versa.
-The bind mount is mapped between the location of `os161_devcontainer` on your host machine, and the directory specified by the environment variable `$WORKSPACE_DIR` inside the devcontainer.
+The bind mount is mapped between the location of `os161_devcontainer` on your host machine and the directory specified by the environment variable `$WORKSPACE_DIR` inside the devcontainer.

-2. The second is a [named volume](https://docs.docker.com/storage/volumes/), which is used to persist the directory specified by the environment variable `$OS161_DEPENDENCIES_DIR` which persists the compiled OS161 tools to avoid recompiling upon each rebuild of the docker container.

 > [!WARNING]
 > Any data that is not stored in `$WORKSPACE_DIR` or any of its subdirectories will be wiped out upon